ericmeltzer/disaster-survival-manual/style_guide.md

 5. Refer to "Psychology of Survival" chapter for formatting questions, headers, etc.

 6. Favor speed over perfect phrasing.
 We’ll be repeatedly editing as we go, so it's better to write more than to worry about each sentence too much.
+Ditto formatting problems--if you have one that you cant resolve in 10 minutes, make a note and keep writing.

 7. Use the PDF's I sent you as sources, and go to Google for additional source material.
 For the sample chapter on disaster psychology I sent the first few google hits for "disaster psychology" were very useful CDC papers, for example.